dwrobel/flatcam/README.md

 - updated some of the default values to metric, values that were missed previously
 - remade the Gerber Editor way to import an Gerber object into the editor in such a way to use the multiprocessing
 - various small fixes
+- fix for toggle grid lines updating canvas only after moving the mouse (hack, actually)

 2.12.2019